 I was lucky enough to get a sneak peek of the Park Lane dress as Nina wore one of her early samples to give a talk at the Sewing Weekender in August 2019.
 I loved the vintage nod and pretty details and was delighted when she confirmed it would be a future pattern release!

 I intended to wear mine to Cambs Frocktails, which has sadly now been postponed.
 I originally planned to make it in a Liberty tana lawn, but after looking through the #ParkLaneDress tag on Instagram, I decided it needed something with more drape.
 Plus, I didn’t want to be a crumpled mess by the time I got there!

-I usually avoid polyester in favour of more eco-friendly fabric choices but I fell hard for this floral crepe from Escape and Create.
+I usually avoid polyester in favour of more eco-friendly fabric choices but I fell hard for this floral crepe from Escape and Create, which is sadly no longer available.
 Arguably, loving a fabric/garment and knowing that you will wear it over and over can make it a sustainable choice and I know I that will be the case for this dress!
 You can help to prevent microplastics and fibres from synthetic clothes getting into waterways by washing them in a Guppy Friend bag.
 Not an ad, I just think it’s a great product.

 Anyway, back to the dress…

 My measurements put me between a size 8 and 10 and went for a size 10.
 I find Nina’s sizing a little more generous than other indie patterns which turned out to be a massive blessing in disguise.
 Find out why later!
 I went for the mid-length sleeves and no optional collar or shoulder frill.